 Keurigs are quick and convenient, but they also tend to get a bad rap.
 For as fast and easy as this rapid brewing method can be, it also produces lots and lots of waste.
-After all, it’s not every coffee machine that contributes to a landfill with each cup it makes.
+After all, it is not every coffee machine that contributes to a landfill with each cup it makes.

 But what if we told you that it is possible to enjoy Keurig coffee without doing damage to Mother Earth?
 In this article, we will explore a few simple ways that you can brew coffee while still showing the planet that you care!

-One thing many people aren’t aware of is that K-Cups are actually recyclable.
+One thing many people are not aware of is that K-Cups are actually recyclable.
 This means that you can reduce the environmental effects of your coffee drinking right away simply by putting your trash in the right bin.

 Just make sure that you remove the pouch with the ground before sticking the pod in the trash can.
 That part does still go in the landfill, but the environmental effect should still be fairly minimal.

 SEE ALSO: How to Quickly Reset a Keurig